silvacms/documentation/source/silva/buildout.rst

 ``Enter zope_user``

-   The name of the initial user that will be created to access and administrate the site.
+   The name of the user to access and administrate the site.

 ``Enter zope_password``